Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 Can I work in the Philippines on a tourist visa?

-No. A tourist visa does not authorise employment of any kind.
-Working without the proper visa category and an Alien Employment Permit (AEP) from the Department of Labor and Employment (DOLE) is a violation that can result in fines, deportation, and a re-entry ban.
+No. A tourist visa does not authorise employment.
+Working without the right visa category and a DOLE-issued Alien Employment Permit (AEP) is a violation that can lead to fines, deportation, and a re-entry ban.
+If a job is on the table, see Philippines long-stay visa options for foreigners.

 Q